Septic equation: Solvable septics

 The Galois group of these septics is the dihedral group of order 14.

 The general septic equation can be solved with the alternating or symmetric Galois groups A_{7} or S_{7}.
 Such equations require hyperelliptic functions and associated theta functions of genus 3 for their solution.
 However, these equations were not studied specifically by the nineteenth-century mathematicians studying the solutions of algebraic equations, because the sextic equations' solutions were already at the limits of their computational abilities without computers.

-Septics are the lowest order equations for which it is not obvious that their solutions may be obtained by superimposing continuous functions of two variables.
+Septics are the lowest order equations for which it is not obvious that their solutions may be obtained by composing continuous functions of two variables.
 Hilbert's 13th problem was the conjecture this was not possible in the general case for seventh-degree equations.
 Vladimir Arnold solved this in 1957, demonstrating that this was always possible.
-However, Arnold himself considered the genuine Hilbert problem to be whether for septics their solutions may be obtained by superimposing algebraic functions of two variables (the problem still being open).
+However, Arnold himself considered the genuine Hilbert problem to be whether for septics their solutions may be obtained by superimposing algebraic functions of two variables.
+As of 2023, the problem is still open.

 Galois groups

+There are seven Galois groups for septics: